Arastookhajehee/gh_ai_dev/README.md

 1. Make a HotLoader component in GH.
    - This automatically launches Visual Studio.
 Leave that window open.
 2. Open the HotLoader project directory in Visual Studio.
-   - In Solution Explorer, right-click the `.cs` file and open the file location in File Explorer.
+   - In the Solution Explorer, right-click the `.cs` file and open the file location in File Explorer.
 3. Close Visual Studio.
 4. Save the Grasshopper file in your desired folder.
 5. Close Rhino.